 Always discuss with your doctor any problems or difficulties experienced during or

 Things you must not do

-Use your medicine to treat any other condition unless your doctor tells you to.
+Do not use your medicine to treat any other complaints unless your doctor tells you

-Stop using your medicine, or change the dosage, without first checking with your doctor.
+Do not stop using your medicine or change the dosage without first checking with your

 APOC-5FU is highly irritating to sensitive skin and the eyes.

 While treatment is in progress, avoid cosmetics, other topical medication or sunscreens